(Blanchard’s cover for the 1960 edition)

-“Daughter” (1954) (short story) 5/5 (Very Good): The best of the collection and one of my favorite of the collection.
+“Daughter” (1954) (short story) 5/5 (Very Good): The best of the collection and one of my favorites of the 50s.
 The sequel to “Mother”, “Daughter” is narrated by one of the female children of Polyphema, the alien that captured Eddie.
 This child, Little Hardhead, was Eddie’s favorite and the one who learned all Eddie knew about the outside world.
 When she is evicted from Polyphema’s womb, she puts Eddie’s teaching to the test and constructs a multi-layered womb-shell from all different materials when she finds a suitable hill to implant herself (and gains the ridicule of the other children more quickly establish themselves and produce young).

 And then the big bad wolf creature, another fantastically bizarre alien conjured by Farmer, who eats all the crops planted by the womb-aliens, and slowly synthesizes chemicals to pry through the layers of the hard womb-shell approaches the last of Polyphema and Eddie’s children.
 Will Eddie’s teaching payoff when the mobile attacks!
 Little Hardhead is ready.